kylewainwright/Cloud-Security-Network/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 **Load Balancing**

 Load balancing ensures that the application will be highly efficient, accessible and scalable, in addition to restricting traffic overload to the network.
 An crucial aspect that load balancers provide to a network is their ability to mitigate Distributed Denial of Service (DDoS) attacks.
-This is achieved by a load balancers inherent functionality of distributing inbound network traffic evenly across the networks backend pool of webservers.
+This is achieved by a load balancers inherent functionality of distributing inbound network traffic evenly across the network's backend pool of webservers.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 **Jumpbox Provisioner**